 For an occultist, this work is no small task,

 for this literature is full of false appearances.
-If you did not know that
+If one does not know that

 initiates always veiled their writings using the Hermetic Cabale to keep the

-envious at bay, their grimoires were of no use.
-Many aspirants were thus
+envious at bay, their grimoires are of no use.
+Many aspirants were thus misled.

-Philosophers, were to be resurrected today, along with the subtle Geber, the
+be resurrected today, along with the subtle Geber, and the profound Raymond

-profound Raymond Lully, they would not be regarded as Philosophers by our
+Lulle, they would not be regarded as Philosophers by our vulgar chemists, who

 To this, it must be added that after the